mariusz-schimke/GiGraph/README.md

-Here's a visualization generated based on the script:
+Here's how the script is visualized:

 <p align="center">
   <img src="/Assets/Examples/hello-world-directed.svg">